opnsense/tools/README.md

 * sets:		remove all sets
 * src:		reset kernel/base build directory
 * stage:	reset main staging area
-* uefi:		remove uefi image
+* vga:		remove vga image
 * vm:		remove vm image

 The ports tree has a few of our modifications and is sometimes a